dnw2022/k8s-certs/README.md

 | xxx-wildcard-tls                | True  | xxx-wildcard-tls                | 5s |
 ```

 Now follow the chain CertificateRequest (cr), Order and Challenge.
-You might also need to check the logs of the cert-manager pod in the cert-manager namespace
+You might also need to check the logs of the cert-manager pod in the cert-manager namespace:

 ```
 root@ae8e6b45056d:/app# k get certificates